flokleiser/nextjs-flo/README.md

 ## Ideas for when bored:

+- [ ] Titles sticky until scroll by?

 ### Page Transitions:
 - [ ] Page transition/animation -> idea: page timeout onclick + animation then, before transition
 - [ ] Animation onSelect (on clicking projects/portfolio)
 - [ ] Page transitions seem to be broken on nextjs13 using the app router for some weird reason, figure out why -> useRouter/usePath etc

 ### Loading.js
 - [ ] Loading.js page more betterer

 ### Footer
 - [ ] Make website footer?

 ### Page Divider:
 - [x] Add a "page divider", a half transparent thin line to "section" different parts of a page?

 ### Focus/Dim Buttons:
 - [x] get some padding on top of id for focus button? (make new div with 1rem padding and take away 1rem padding from subtitle div) or
 - [x] Implement focus button on all pages